survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 * `npm install <package> --save` or `npm i <package> -S`.
 * `npm install <package> --save-dev` or `npm i <package> -D`

-To install a specific version, you should pass it through `@<version>`. npm will set the version prefix based on *~/.npmrc*.
+To install a specific version, you should pass it through `@<version>`. npm will set the version prefix following *~/.npmrc*.
 The related ranges are discussed later in this chapter.

-You can refer to a package by its name and version but that is not the only way.
+You can point to a package by its name and version but it's not the only way.
 Consider the following alternatives:

 * `<git repository>#<reference>` points to a Git repository and a Git reference.
-* `<github user>/<project>#<reference>` shortcut points to GitHub in a similar manner.
+* `<github user>/<project>#<reference>` shortcut points to GitHub in a similar way.
 * `<github user>/<project>#pull/<id>/head` points to a specific GitHub pull request.

 `<reference>` can be either commit hash, tag, or a branch.
-The technique does not work unless the package has been set up to support consumption outside of Git.
+The technique does not work unless the package has been set up to support consumption beyond Git.
 The *Package Authoring Techniques* chapter shows how to achieve this.

 T> To avoid sharing all your packages in public, npm allows you to maintain private packages through their commercial offering.
 Another option is to use a package like [verdaccio](https://www.npmjs.com/package/verdaccio). verdaccio allows you to maintain a private server that can also work as a cache for npm.
 You can also override public packages using it.